technician

 Gary then paints a picture of an interview with a potential new technician.
 The candidate required a four day work week before he would accept the position, and that is unprecedented in your shop.
 Otherwise, he is the perfect candidate, and you need him.
 The next step is gathering your staff and making that four day work week possible.
 Gary and the callers all provided examples of how to make that happen, including many nurses’ three day work week working 12-hour days.

 Flexible work schedules in auto repair are not a new phenomenon!
 Gary told a story about a shop he used to sell lifts to in Texas.
 They implemented a four day work week, and employed staff who only liked to hunt.
 Hunting was an important part of the culture in that area.
 Since the staff knew they wouldn’t have to work on certain days, they could all relax and bond over their common interest.
-Some of you reading may think that’s crazy, and it gives employees too much power.
-It worked out fine for the owner of that shop, who sold it after 27 successful years in business!
+Some of you reading may think that’s chaotic, and it gives employees too much power.
+That hiring process worked out fine for the owner of that shop, who sold it after 27 successful years in business!

 Learn More – Get Your FREE Strategy Session